swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'archetype_metatype' sil-type ',' sil-operand

   %1 = archetype_metatype $T.metatype, %0 : $T
-  // %0 must be a value of class archetype $T, or the address of
+  // %0 must be a value or address of type $T
-  // an address-only archetype $*T
   // %1 will be of type $T.metatype

-Obtains a reference to the dynamic metatype of the archetype value ``%0``.
+Obtains a reference to the dynamic metatype of the value ``%0``.

 protocol_metatype
 `````````````````